bihealth/bih-cluster/bih-cluster/docs/best-practice/project-structure.md

 # Project File System Structure

-This Wiki page dscribes best pratices for managing your Bioinformatics projects on the file system.
+!!! warning "Under Construction"
+    This guide was written for the old GPFS file system is in the process of being updated.

 ## General Aims